Waino/morfessor-emprune/docs/source/general.rst

 extension in [Kohonen2010]_.
 See [TechRep]_ for further information on the relevant publications.

+Restricted segmentations are introduced in [Grönroos2016]_.

 ..
 [TechRep] Sami Virpioja, Peter Smit, Stig-Arne Grönroos, and Mikko Kurimo.
 Morfessor 2.0: Python Implementation and Extensions for Morfessor Baseline.
 Aalto University publication series SCIENCE + TECHNOLOGY, 25/2013.
 Aalto University, Helsinki, 2013.
 ISBN 978-952-60-5501-5.

 ..
 [Creutz2002] Mathias Creutz and Krista Lagus.
 Unsupervised discovery of morphemes.
 In Proceedings of the Workshop on Morphological and Phonological Learning of ACL-02, pages 21-30, Philadelphia, Pennsylvania, 11 July, 2002.

 ..
 [Kohonen2010] Oskar Kohonen, Sami Virpioja and Krista Lagus.
 Semi-supervised learning of concatenative morphology.
 In Proceedings of the 11th Meeting of the ACL Special Interest Group on Computational Morphology and Phonology, pages 78-86, Uppsala, Sweden, July 2010.
+Association for Computational Linguistics.

+..
+[Grönroos2016] Stig-Arne Grönroos, Sami Virpioja and Mikko Kurimo.
+Hybrid Morphological Segmentation for Phrase-Based Machine Translation.
+Proceedings of the First Conference on Machine Translation, pages 289–295, Berlin, Germany, August 2016.
 Association for Computational Linguistics.